Reiwa era

 (令和, Reiwa) is the current and 232nd era of the official calendar of Japan.
-It began on 1 May 2019, the day on which Emperor Akihito's eldest son, Naruhito, ascended the throne as the 126th Emperor of Japan.
-The day before, Emperor Akihito abdicated the Chrysanthemum Throne, marking the end of the Heisei era.
+It began on 1 May 2019, the day on which Naruhito was enthroned as the 126th Emperor of Japan.
+He is the eldest son of Emperor Emeritus Akihito who had abdicated the Chrysanthemum Throne the previous day, marking the end of the Heisei era.
 The year 2019 corresponds with Heisei 31 from 1 January to 30 April, and with Reiwa 1 (令和元年, Reiwa gannen) from 1 May.
 The Ministry of Foreign Affairs of Japan explained the meaning of Reiwa to be "beautiful harmony".

 Background

 Announcement

 The Japanese government on 1 April 2019 announced the name during a live televised press conference, as Chief Cabinet Secretary Yoshihide Suga traditionally revealed the kanji calligraphy on a board.
 Prime Minister Shinzō Abe said that Reiwa represents "a culture being born and nurtured by people coming together beautifully".

 Name selection

 A shortlist of names for the new era was drawn up by a nine-member expert panel comprising seven men and two women with the cabinet selecting the final name from the shortlist.
 The nine experts were: